BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 Contigs  must be submitted to the annotation service.
 Submitting a read file will not work.
 Researchers can upload a contig file that was generated in BV-BRC, or one that they have assembled independently.

-1. If an assembly was generated in BV-BRC (or PATRIC), the contigs can be selected by clicking on the down arrow at the end of the text box.
+1. If an assembly was generated in BV-BRC (or previously in PATRIC), the contigs can be selected by clicking on the down arrow at the end of the text box.
 This will show the contig files that are available.
 ![Figure 11](./images/Picture11.png "Figure 11")

 2. If the name is not easily seen, begin typing the name in the text box.
 The search function will start looking for names that match the text that is entered.